Sigmar Polke: Painting

 Returning to painting in the 1980s, he maintained his interest in alchemical properties.
 In 1980, he began exploring Australia and Southeast Asia, working with materials like arsenic, meteor dust, smoke, uranium rays, lavender, cinnabar and a purple pigment from the mucus excreted by snails.
 He began to make large, gestural paintings which combined figurative and abstract imagery.
+A number of these engaged with environmental threats of the period, others with historical subject-matter.
 During the 1980s he experimented with materials and chemicals, mixing together traditional pigments with solvents, varnishes, toxins and resins to produce spontaneous chemical reactions.
 These experiments produced elaborate abstract paintings which reflect on the concepts of originality and authorship which underpin the Modernist tradition and, in particular, the mystique of American Abstract Expressionism.
 A complicated "narrative" is often implicit in the multi-layered picture, giving the effect of witnessing the projection of a hallucination or dream through a series of veils.
 Polke often soaked the fabric for his paintings in resin to make it transparent.
 He also painted the coloured shapes on the back, so they show through as shadowy forms.
 By pouring colour substances on a laid out canvas and directing the process only to a restricted degree through swaying the picture's surface, Polke surrenders the task of pictorial invention to the colours themselves.